 13. Prepare for the next game

 If your launch was mediocre and your updates and discounts didn’t have a significant impact on your bottom line, it’s time to move on to your next project.
-No matter how much interest you had in your first game, you start to reach an opportunity cost where your efforts on your current game take away from the potential of your next project.
+No matter how much interest you had in your first videogame, you start to reach an opportunity cost where your efforts on your current game take away from the potential of your next project.

 If your first game doesn’t sell, don’t give up.
 To do well in this industry, you need to build a reputation and a backlog of games.
 Unfortunately, most developers leave the industry after releasing a game.
 You’ve come so far, you’ve learned so much, and your second, third and tenth games should be much easier.
 This GDC talk featured a slide called Put your Name On Your Game, which says that most studios close after just one release.

-When you create a Steam page for your second (or third, or nth) game, cross-promote with everyone who liked, bought, wishlisted, reviewed, or commented on your first game.
+When you create a Steam page for your second (or third, or nth) game, cross-promote with everyone who liked, bought, wishlisted, reviewed, or commented on your game.

 Building a studio with a successful game is a lot like building a snowman.
 You start with a small pinch of snow and roll and roll, slowly at first, but later it becomes a big giant snowball.